techman2553/Nomi-AutoPlayScript/README.md

 Add the Script:

--  Visit the GitHub Gist: Nomi Play Button Auto Click Script
+-  Open the script file in github:    https://github.com/techman2553/Tampermonkey-Scripts/blob/main/NomiPlayButtonAutoClick.user.js

-Click on "Raw" to open the script.
+-  Click on "Raw" at the top right of the github page to open the script.

-Tampermonkey will prompt you to install the script.
+-  Tampermonkey should prompt you to install the script.
 Click "Install".

-Enjoy your automated Nomi AI experience!
-If you have any questions or run into issues, feel free to ask here. 😊
+-  Refresh the Nomi chat page to activate the script.

+-  Send Nomi a chat message and see if he/she speaks the response.

+Have hun !